Seven Lakes Drive

 Seven Lakes Drive is a north–south parkway located in the Hudson Valley region of New York in the United States.
 It extends for just under 18 mi on a northeast–southwest alignment from an intersection with New York State Route 17 (NY 17) in the village of Sloatsburg to a junction with U.S. Route 9W (US 9W) and US 202 south of the Bear Mountain Bridge in the town of Stony Point.
-Most of the highway is located in either Harriman or Bear Mountain state parks, except for a small stretch near its western end.
+Most of the parkway is located in either Harriman or Bear Mountain state parks, except for a small stretch near its southern end.
 Ownership of Seven Lakes Drive is split between three entities, two of which are also responsible for maintenance of the road.

 Sections of Seven Lakes Drive and several other roads in the park system (Tiorati Brook Road, Lake Welch Drive, and Perkins Memorial Drive), are closed for the winter from December through March.